devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 ## Superuser (Admin) Account Creation

-When adding a new instance (`pb-manager add`) or resetting an instance (`pb-manager reset`), `pb-manager` offers to create the initial superuser (admin) account via the CLI.
+When adding a new instance (`pb-manager add`), cloning an instance (`pb-manager clone`), or resetting an instance (`pb-manager reset`), `pb-manager` offers to create the initial/additional superuser (admin) account via the CLI.
 It uses a command similar to:
 `pocketbase superuser create "<email>" "<password>" --dir "<instance_data_dir>" --migrationsDir "<instance_data_dir>/pb_migrations"`

 If you opt-out or it fails, you can create it via the web admin UI:

 - Visit `https://your-domain.com/_/` (if HTTPS is set up) or `http://your-domain.com/_/`.
 - Alternatively, for local access/troubleshooting: `http://127.0.0.1:<instance_port>/_/` (may require SSH port forwarding for headless servers: `ssh -L <instance_port>:127.0.0.1:<instance_port> user@your_server_ip`).
-- PocketBase will prompt you to create the first admin account.
+- PocketBase will prompt you to create the first admin account if none exist.
+For cloned instances, existing admin accounts from the source will be available.

 If you need to reset an existing admin password, you can use the `pb-manager reset-admin <instance-name>` command.